Wrongful Death Settlement Calculator

 What If I Disagree With A Wrongful Death Settlement?

-If you disagree with a wrongful death settlement, you’re free to take the case to trial.
+If you don’t believe you are offered a fair settlement, you’re free to take the case to trial.
 If you haven’t consulted with an attorney up to this point, do so before making the decision to go to trial.
 Taking a wrongful death lawsuit to trial is risky.
 There is no guarantee a judge will grant you the damages you’re seeking.

 To win a wrongful death lawsuit, you must prove that the defendant: